Chas Smith

-Chas Smith (AKA Charles Vincent Smith) (1957 - 2007) was an author, musician, radio personality, and a Cleveland State University music instructor.
+Chas Smith (AKA Charles Vincent Smith) (1957–2007) was an author, musician, radio personality, and a Cleveland State University music instructor.

 Biography

 Smith taught and explored the cultural aspects of American Roots music for over twenty years.
-He held both a Bachelor’s and a master's degree in music from Cleveland State University, where he offered “The Roots of Rock and Soul”, a class on American rock music and its roots, and he taught basic music composition to little kids through a program with the Cleveland Opera as a music mentor in grade schools.
+He held both a Bachelor's and a master's degree in music from Cleveland State University, where he offered “The Roots of Rock and Soul”, a class on American rock music and its roots, and he taught basic music composition to little children through a program with the Cleveland Opera as a music mentor in grade schools.